kevinyswong/kevinyswong.github.io/index.md

-Hegel's homecoming spirit: "In all of us there is a desire for homecoming, where we find ourselves having ventured out into all these dangerous experiments of individual living, at last coming back, swallowing all our pride, and humbly acquiesing in a social order which is bigger than ourselves."
+Hegel's homecoming spirit: "In all of us there is a desire for homecoming, where we find ourselves having ventured out into all these dangerous experiments of individual living, at last coming back, swallowing all our pride, and humbly acquiescing in a social order which is bigger than ourselves."
 In these words Scruton also captured the trajectory of his life, as he recounted his early
 years: "I was very fortunate in having an unhappy childhood so that my desire from the very beginning was to escape from it . . .
 I was very much aware of the